-- QuickTime Player is required to export movie files in QuickTime Movie (.mov) format as well as to import any type of movie file.
-Withiout QuickTime Player, Harmony can still export QuickTime Movie (.mov) files, but only with the H.264 (AVC) video codec and with uncompressed (PCM) audio.
-However, Harmony does not need QuickTime Player to launch and can be used without it. - Adobe Reader is required on Windows 7 and Windows 8.1 in order to read PDF documents.
+QuickTime Player allows Harmony to export movie files in various video and audio codecs supported by the QuickTime Movie (.mov) format.
+Without QuickTime Player, Harmony can still export QuickTime Movie (.mov) files, but only with the H.264 (AVC) video codec and with uncompressed (PCM) audio.

+Harmony does not require QuickTime Player to launch and none of its other functionalities require it.

+Adobe Reader is required on Windows 7 and Windows 8.1 in order to read PDF documents.
 It can also be installed on Windows 10, but Windows 10 is bundled with Microsoft Edge, which can be used to read PDF files.